pran-7-5/eco_style/README.md

+# hammer_of_thor
+hammer_of_god

 # Sustainable_lifestyle

 `Planet safe.
 These lines will tune your mind to absolute intellect`
 ============================================================================================
+It is very difficult to understand that you are a hypocrite.
+It is very easy to contradict yourself, going round and round.
+If you won't travel in a straight line in a jungle you will get lost and die.

+If you don't observe the details and follow these steps very carefully, you will not get the results that you want to achieve.

 Methods and material are abundant, and can be launched immediately effectively.